-CAPD, also known as auditory processing disorder (APD), includes a range of conditions within the ear and brain that affect the way individuals process information that they hear.
-Research estimates that CAPD affects between 2 percent and 7 percent of children (Chermak & Musiek 1997, Bamiou 2001), with much higher rates among adults (Cooper & Gates, 1991).
-CAPD can occur independently or co-occur with more-global dysfunction such as attention deficit disorder and other learning disorders and development disorders, including autism.
-(ASHA 1996, Chermak 1999, Iliadou 2009).
-These diverse differences affect a wide range of auditory processing skills such as differences in localizing, discriminating and processing speech and non-speech stimuli ranging from various physical properties (pitch, loudness) to perception and understanding of more complex auditory information (ASHA 2008, O'Conner 2012).
+Central auditory processing disorder (CAPD), also known as auditory processing disorder (APD), includes a range of conditions within the ear and brain that affect the way individuals process information that they hear.
+Research estimates that CAPD affects between 2% and 7% of children (Chermak & Musiek 1997, Bamiou 2001), with much higher rates among adults (Cooper & Gates, 1991).
+CAPD can occur independently or co-occur with more global dysfunction, such as attention deficit disorder and other learning disorders or development disorders, including autism (ASHA 1996, Chermak 1999, Iliadou 2009).
+These diverse differences affect a wide range of auditory processing skills, such as differences in localizing, discriminating and processing speech and non-speech stimuli, ranging from various physical properties (pitch, loudness) to perception and understanding of more complex auditory information (ASHA 2008, O'Conner 2012).

-Much research is needed to better understand neural correlates of auditory processing and their impact on behavioral outcomes; how auditory processing changes with age; correlations between autism severity and CAPD; understanding how CAPD presents in and impacts people with autism as compared to disorders; clinical approaches for evaluating CAPD; and the potential for CAPD-targeted treatments to improve the functioning of affected individuals.
+Much research is needed to better understand neural correlates of auditory processing and their impact on behavioral outcomes; how auditory processing changes with age; correlations between autism severity and CAPD; understanding how CAPD presents in and impacts people with autism compared to other disorders; clinical approaches for evaluating CAPD; and the potential for CAPD-targeted treatments to improve the functioning of affected individuals.
 Ideally, studies to address these questions will be performed in a timely, statistically robust manner and generate results that are generalizable to the broad neurodevelopmental disorder community.